 Ebernoe Common and The Mens are similar SACs which lie within 5km of each other.
 It is likely that the bat populations of both sites are genetically linked.
 Barbastelle bats are known to commute more than 5km and there is continuous woodland cover between the sites to allow Bechstein's to travel.
-There is a case to investigate whether the two sites should be treated within one overarching Natura 2000 site.
+There is a case to investigate whether the two sites should be treated within one overarching N2K site.
 It would also be useful to understand (through genetic analysis) how this site relates to other bat SACs in the southern part of the UK to ensure that they and the connecting habitats are managed appropriately to maintain favourable populations.

-Action Action description Cost estimate Timescale Mechanism Funding option Delivery lead body Delivery partner(s) 3A Investigate whether Ebernoe Common SAC and The Mens S should be treated as one overarching Natura 2000 site.
-Investigation (through genetic analysis) of how this site relate other bat SACs in the southern of the UK to ensure that they at the connecting habitats are managed appropriately to main favourable populations. s to part nd 2015-20 Investigation / Research / Monitoring EU LIFE Local partnership National Trust, Natural England, Sussex Wildlife Trust, Bat Conservation Trust, Sussex Bat Group

-Acti on Action description Cost estimate Timescale Mechanism Funding option Delivery lead body Delivery partner(s) 3В Once research has been undertaken into the requirements of the SAC species, tailored management to habitats where bats commute and forage can take place particularly outside the designated areas. costs covered in action 1B 2016-20 Habitat creation / restoration strategy: Habitat restoration EU LIFE Local partnership National Trust, Natural England, Sussex Wildlife Trust, Bat Conservation Trust, Sussex Bat Group
+Action Action description Cost estimate Timescale Mechanism Funding option Delivery lead body Delivery partner(s) 4A Investigate whether Ebernoe Common SAC and The Mens SAC should be treated as one overarching Natura 2000 site.
+Investigation (through genetic analysis) of how this site relates to other bat SACs in the southern part of the UK to ensure that they and the connecting habitats are managed appropriately to maintain favourable populations. £100,000 2015-20 Investigation / Research / Monitoring EU LIFE Local partnership National Trust, Natural England, Sussex Wildlife Trust, Bat Conservation Trust, Sussex Bat Group Action Action description Cost estimate Timescale Mechanism Funding option Delivery lead body Delivery partner(s) 4B Once research has been undertaken into the requirements of the SAC species, implement tailored management to habitats in and outside the site where bats commute and forage. costs included in action 2B 2016-20 Habitat creation / restoration strategy: Habitat restoration EU LIFE Local partnership National Trust, Natural England, Sussex Wildlife Trust, Bat Conservation Trust, Sussex Bat Group 5 Inva asive species Rhodo dendron is invading the south eastern edges of the site and surrounds the edges of the site or the northern side · Action Action description Cost estimate Timescale Mechanism Funding option Delivery lead body Delivery partner(s)